Skip to main content

 Configuring a secrets backend

 To use @secrets, you need to inform Metaflow which secrets manager you want to use.
-Currently, the choice is easy since the only supported backend is AWS Secrets Manager.
+If you are using AWS Secrets Manager, make sure your Metaflow configuration contains the following line:

 "METAFLOW_DEFAULT_SECRETS_BACKEND_TYPE": "aws-secrets-manager"